AndyGoodwin16/DataJobExploration/README.md

     -has all 707 lines of the data
     -search function throughout the entire dataset -Maps
-    -Has three gradient heat maps showing cost of living index, salary and cost of living differential, and average salary by state
+    -Has three gradient heat maps showing cost of living index, salary and cost of living differential, and average salary by state</p>